oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-soa-domain/docs-source/supportJDEV.md

     ![Deploy To Created Connection](images/DeployToCreatedConnection.jpg)

-3. Using the application server connection, managed servers (soa cluster) are discovered and get listed on the select servers page.
-Select the soa cluster and click Next.
+3. Using the application server connection, managed servers (SOA cluster) are discovered and get listed on the select servers page.
+Select the SOA cluster and click Next.

     ![Look Up Server](images/LookUpServer.jpg)

     ![Target Server](images/TargetServers.jpg)

-4. On Summary page, click Finish to start deploying the composites to soa cluster.
+4. On Summary page, click Finish to start deploying the composites to SOA cluster.

     ![Deploy Summary](images/DeploySummaryPage.jpg)

     ![Deploying Status](images/DeployingStatus.jpg)

-5. Once deployment is success, verify with soa-infra URL to confirm the composites are deployed on both servers:
+5. Once deployment is successful, verify with soa-infra URL to confirm the composites are deployed on both servers:

     ![SOA URL 1](images/SOAURLs1.jpg)

     ![SOA URL 2](images/SOAURL2.jpg)